Open-MSS/MSS/docs/kml_guide.rst

 on the map, with the relevant geometries and styles.

-The KML Interface now supports display of multiple KML Files simultaneously, with easy to use Buttons such as 'Add KML Files', 'Remove File' and 'Remove All' for the user's benefit.
+The KML Interface now supports display of multiple KML Files simultaneously, with easy to use Buttons such as 'Add KML Files', 'Remove File', 'Select/ Unselect All Files' for the user's benefit.

 A Check/ Uncheck feature allows users to display/hide individual plots on the map, at the User's leisure.